How to Tell if CPU Cooler is Seated Properly [4 Tested Ways]

 How to Know if the CPU Cooler is Working

-You can also inspect the water level in your liquid collier.
+You can also inspect the water level in your liquid cooler.
 If the water level is lower than usual, it indicates that your cooler isn’t working properly and must be filled before it causes damage to the cooler.

 How to Tell if Your CPU Cooler is Bad